The Separation Appeal Process

 Timeline for the Separation appeal process

-1. May 6, 2026: Deadline for instructors to submit final grades
+2. July 22, 2026: Deadline for instructors to submit final grades and academic standing is assigned

 *All materials must be submitted by the deadline.